a1monge/webscrapper_project/README.md

 # News Scraper

 ## Overview
-This project is a simple web scraper that fetches the top news headlines from the NewsAPI.
+This project is a web scraper that fetches the top news headlines from the NewsAPI.
 It allows users to easily access the latest news articles based on selected categories and countries.

 ## Features
 - Fetches the top headlines from the NewsAPI.